skrepr/ansible-role-deploy/README.md

 Deploy
 =========

-This Ansible is used for deploying your Docker application on a Debian server
+This Ansible role is used for deploying your Docker application on a Debian server

 Requirements
 ------------

 - SSH access to the server
+- Git repository with project
+- Docker Compose file

 Role Variables
 --------------